Nynuphar/IDEAL-doc/docs/source/calendar.rst

 Calendar overview
 *******************

+.. note:: Filter the study that you want to see in the *Filter* menu on top of the page.

 The calendar helps you visualizing and managing your patient appointnments.

 To viusualize it, please navigate to: **Appointments** > **Appointments Calendar**.